czm35388/priceladder/README.md

 Therefor a GUI was created, the surface shows for example 5 counters.
 With puhsing the 'Start'-Button the first Countdown begins to run.
 It runs until the defined time is over.
 Now the second Countdown runs.

 At the moment, the Background of the surfache is a static jpg of the user.
-Also the values of the countdowns and the size of the application have to edit manually within the c++ code.
+Also the values of the countdowns have to be edited manually within the c++ code.

 For this purpose it would be the best, if the user of the application could edit the basic-settings within the running application.